annaesvensson/yellow-publish/self-review-checklist.md

 You should always review your own extension first.
 Please make sure:

-- [ ] you have increased the version number in your source code before publishing
+- [ ] you have increased the `VERSION` in the source code before publishing
 - [ ] you checked that extension settings and repository settings have the same `Description`
 - [ ] you checked that extension settings use either `Status: experimental` or `Status: available`
 - [ ] you checked that extension settings specify all the files that should be installed